 - Introduction to Accounting (transfer of credit; offered at post-secondary institutions)

-- Payroll Compliance Practitioiner “Work Experience Requirement Application (WERA)” A minimum of one year work experience in payroll.
+- Payroll Compliance Practitioner “Work Experience Requirement Application (WERA)” A minimum of one year of work experience in payroll.

-- All courses, including the Introduction to Accounting transfer of credit, require a passing grade of 65% in order to be accepted toward PCP certification.
+- All courses, including the Introduction to Accounting transfer of credit, require a passing grade of 65% to be accepted toward PCP certification.

 Eastern Academy has an Articulation Agreement with Yorkville University in New Brunswick that automatically awards graduates of the Accounting and Payroll Administrator program 39 block transfer credits toward completion of Yorkville University’s Bachelor of Business Administration (BBA) degree.
 To be eligible for admission and the awarding of this block of transfer credits, students must have graduated with a minimum grade of 70% in each course in the Accounting and Payroll Administrator program.